Regulations for Scientific Research Networks

 Any additional information can be obtained from the secretariat of the Research Foundation - Flanders, Egmontstraat 5, 1000 BRUSSELS, tel 02 512 91 10.

-The Research Foundation - Flanders may proceed with the creation of Scientific Research Networks (*).
-These are collaborative relationships among research departments that are aimed at promoting the coordination among and the international cooperation of Flemish research departments in the area of scientific research from a postdoctoral level onwards, with inter-/multi-/and transdisciplinarity constituting a positive element in the evaluation of the proposals.
+The Research Foundation - Flanders may proceed with the creation of Scientific Research Networks.
+These are collaborative relationships among research groups that are aimed at promoting the coordination among and the international cooperation of Flemish research groups in the area of scientific research with inter-/multi-/and transdisciplinarity constituting a positive element in the evaluation of the proposals.

 A Scientific Research Network consists at least of: